-UW’s loss to Utah isn’t all Jacob Eason’s fault, but the future NFL QB made too many mistakes
+The artistry of Jacob Eason was on display against Utah — but so were too many glaring mistakes

 The fumble came deep in Husky territory and gifted the Utes with the ball just 15 yards from the end zone.
 They only advanced it 2 yards, and settled for a field goal.
 Eason had already hit Jordan Chin with a touchdown pass, and the Husky defense was playing inspired ball, so it seemed no-harm, no foul.

 But the turnovers got progressively more damaging.
 The next one came on the Huskies’ first possession of the second half.
 They were marching crisply down the field, trying to reaffirm their control of the game.
-Having reached the Utah 23, Eason threw a pass intended for tight end Cade Otten, who was surrounded by three Utes.
+Having reached the Utah 23, Eason threw a pass intended for tight end Cade Otton, who was surrounded by three Utes.
 One of them, Julian Blackmon, snared the ball.

 The Husky defense held, and Eason came back with another TD pass to Bryant, this one covering 40 yards, extending Washington’s lead to 21-13.
 The Huskies then recovered back-to-back Utah fumbles, a golden chance to re-claim this game.

-But they went three-and-out the first time (a drive marred by two false starts), then Utah’s Jaylon Johnson jumped an Eason pass (following an intentional-grounding penalty) and returned it 39 yards for a game-changing score.
+But they went three-and-out the first time (a drive marred by two false starts), then Utah’s Johnson jumped an Eason pass (following an intentional-grounding penalty) and returned it 39 yards for a game-changing score.

 “I just watched film all week, more than I have for any other game,’’ Johnson said.
 “Just coming into it, I knew the way they align and Eason tendencies throwing the out route, so I just took a chance on it and made the play.
 It was a huge momentum changer.
 I mean, this is a big game and it was a big play of the game.
 There was no way I was letting that ball out of my hands.